Russia: Dozens missing in deadly Siberian mining incident | DW | 25.11.2021

 Later on Thursday, at least three rescuers died when they ran out of oxygen while attempting to retrieve those still stuck in the mine.

-Teams of resucers were sent into the mine, but later recalled over the threat of further explosions.
+Teams of rescuers were sent into the mine but later recalled over the threat of further explosions.
 One team failed to respond, the Russian Emergency Situations Ministry's press service said.

-Three bodies were later recovered, with sources telling Interfax that they had run out of oxygen in their tanks.
+Three bodies were later recovered, with sources telling Interfax that their tanks ran out of oxygen.

 Meanwhile, fears for the missing miners are growing as their self-rescue units will have run out of oxygen by now.